salabim/istr/readme.md

 #### Use istr as int

-We can define an istr:
+We can define an istr, like:
 ```
 four = istr('4')
 five = istr('5')